miriambdz/miriam-bermudez-1101/_posts/hello-world.md

 ---
 title: "Automating Engineering Workflows"
 excerpt: "Automation streamlines repetitive tasks in engineering workflows, saving time and minimizing errors.
-By using programming tools engineers can shift their focus on more critical aspects of their projects. ."
+By using programming tools engineers can shift their focus on more critical aspects of their projects."
 coverImage: "/assets/blog/hello-world/cover.jpg"
 date: "2024-12-12T05:35:07.322Z"
 author: